Accelerated Bachelor of Science in Nursing

 - You will receive an invitation to the Kira Talent interview from the program after your application is reviewed.

-- Submit TOEFL, IELTS or Duolingo score report with NursingCAS Application (Non-native speakers of English)
+- Submit Test of English as a Foreign Language, International English Language Testing System or Duolingo score report with NursingCAS Application (non-native speakers of English)

-- The College of Nursing requires all students who meet the definition of English as a Second Language to complete the TOEFL, IELTS or Duolingo exam, regardless of residency status.
-English as a Second Language is defined as a student who was instructed and spoke primarily in a language other than English in the K-12 grade.
+- The College of Nursing requires all students who meet the definition of English as a Second Language to complete the Test of English as a Foreign Language, International English Language Testing System or Duolingo exam, regardless of residency status.
+English as a second language is defined as a student who was instructed and spoke primarily in a language other than English in the K-12 grade.

-- The minimum TOEFL score required for admission to the professional nursing major is 79 (iBT), with a minimum speaking score of 26.
-The required IELTS band score for admission to the professional nursing major is 6.5, with a minimum of 6.0 in each module.
+- The minimum Test of English as a Foreign Language score required for admission to the professional nursing major is 79, with a minimum speaking score of 26.
+The required International English Language Testing System band score for admission to the professional nursing major is 6.5, with a minimum of 6.0 in each module.
 The minimum Duolingo score required is 110.
 These scores are required before the student will be accepted into the professional nursing major.

 Once admitted, the student much purchase a laptop computer that meets our computer requirement (unless you already have one).
 The student must also complete the compliance requirements.
 The student will be given instructions to complete compliance requirements through the online management system.